There may be times when you want to sign over a check to someone else, rather than cash it or deposit it into your own bank account.

 That way, you can avoid adding extra signatures and names to the back of the check (which can create confusion and delays if you later need to cash or deposit it somewhere else).

-You may also want to find out what kind of identification the recipient will need to bring to the bank, or if there is anything special they should do or know before bringing the check to the bank.
+You may also want to find out what kind of identification the recipient will need to bring to the bank or if there is anything special they should do or know before bringing the check to the bank.

-Step 4.
-Endorse The Check Correctly
+4. Endorse The Check Correctly

+The next step in how to sign a check over is to endorse or sign it.
 Checks that typically come in your checkbook have an area on the back that reads “Endorse Check Here.”

 On the line just below that, you will want to sign your name in pen, writing it just as it appears on the front of the check.